Deciding Isomorphy using Dehn fillings, the splitting case: Graph of groups isomorphisms

 Then, the graph-of-groups isomorphism problem is solvable for this class of graphs of groups. \end{prop}

 Note that in the assumption on the black vertices, we forget about the peripheral structure.
-Note also that in the case of the white, the assumption is stronger: not only the orbit problem on such objects is solvable, but each orbit is finite (and computable).
+Note also that in the case of the white, the assumption is stronger: not only the orbit problem on such objects is solvable, but each orbit is finite (and computable.)

 \begin{proof} If both graphs of groups are isomorphic, this will be discovered by enumeration.
 We need an algorithmic certificate that they are not isomorphic.
-If there is $w\in WV(X)$ such that the groups with adjacency (unmarked ordered) peripheral structures $(\G_w, \calA_{w})$ and $ (\G'_w, \calA'_{w})$ are not isomorphic, this will be discovered assumption (\ref{assumeIP}) on $\calW$.
+If there is $w\in WV(X)$ such that the groups with adjacency (unmarked ordered) peripheral structures $(\G_w, \calA_{w})$ and $ (\G'_w, \calA'_{w})$ are not isomorphic, this will be discovered by assumption (\ref{assumeIP}) on $\calW$.
 If there is $b\in BV(X)$ such that $\G_b$ and $\G'_b$ are not isomorphic, this will be discovered by assumption (\ref{bl-iso}) on $\calB$.
 Hence we assume that they are isomorphic, and, after an enumeration chase, that we know some $\psi_w: (\G'_w, \calA'_w) \to (\G_w, \calA_w)$ for each $w\in WV(X)$ and $\psi_b: \G'_b\to \G_b$ for each $b\in BV(X)$.
 Let $\Psi$ be this collection.

 By Proposition \ref{prop;compatible_twist}, the two graphs of groups fail to be isomorphic if and only if there is no extension adjustment for $\Psi$.
-Note that for white vertices, the automorphisms $\alpha_w$ must preserve the unmarked peripheral structure in order to be part of an extension adjustment, but that this is not the case for black vertices.
+For white vertices, this unmarked peripheral structure is prescribed by assumption on $\calW$, but that this is not the case for black vertices.
+Therefore, for all white vertices $w$, the automorphisms $\alpha_w$ must preserve the unmarked peripheral structure of their adjacent edge groups, in order to be part of an extension adjustment.

 By assumption (\ref{orbit1b}), for each white vertex $w$, one can compute a finite list of automorphisms $\{\alpha_{w,i}\}$ of the vertex group $\Gamma_w$ realizing the orbit of any given marking $\calA_{m}(w)$ of $\calA_{w}$ under $\Out(\Gamma_w, \calA_{w})$.
-For each choice of representatives, one for each $w \in WV(X)$, from the finite collections of automorphisms $\{\alpha_{w,i}, w \in WV(X)\}$, we need to decide whether there exists a collection of automorphisms $\{\alpha_b, b \in BV(X)\}$ that can complete an extension adjustment (for a certain choice of conjugating elements $g_e, e\in E(X)$).
+For each choice of representatives, one for each $w \in WV(X)$, from the finite collections of automorphisms $\{\alpha_{w,i}, w \in WV(X)\}$, we need to decide whether there exists a collection of automorphisms $\{\alpha_b, b \in BV(X)\}$ that can complete an extension adjustment (for a certain choice of conjugating elements $g_e, e\in E(X)$.)